 The Mapping Ocean Wealth collaboration has been strengthened by input from: Cambridge Conservation Initiative; Cambridge University; Duke University; Ecosystem Services Partnership; Global Partnership for Oceans; Natural Capital Project; University of California, Santa Barbara; University of California, Santa Cruz; Wetlands International; Wildlife Conservation Society; and World Resources Institute.

 The Conservancy works with government agencies and local communities to anticipate and prepare for sea-level rise, storm surge, and to understand the role natural habitats can play in reducing risk from these threats.
-The Coastal Resilience approach and online tools help communities and government planners make well-informed decisions.
+The Coastal Resilience approach helps communities and government planners make well-informed decisions.
+View the tool

-Despite the ocean’s valuable contribution to coastal economies and storm risk reduction, many habitats remain under extreme threat.
+Despite the ocean's valuable contribution to coastal economies and storm risk reduction, many habitats remain under extreme threat.
 Conservancy scientists, restoration experts, partners and volunteers are working to turn the tide.
-Over the past decade they have put science into action at over 160 restoration sites around the globe, 148 of which were conducted in partnership with NOAA in U.S. waters.
+Over the past decade they have put science into action at over 160 restoration sites around the globe.
+View

-measuring fish production and filtration potential of oyster beds.
+Measuring fish production and filtration potential of oyster beds.
+Download the handbook

-coral reefs may provide risk reduction benefits to as many as 200 million people around the world by reducing on average a full 97 percent of wave energy.
+Coral reefs may provide risk reduction benefits to as many as 200 million people around the world by reducing on average a full 97 percent of wave energy.
+Learn more in the report